bdusell/dockerdev/README.md

 * Creates a non-root user inside the container matching your user on the host, so that things like `node_modules` and lock files can be written to the host with the correct permissions using bind mounts
+  * Supported for images based on Ubuntu or Alpine
 * Keeping `node_modules` on the host avoids re-installing them every time the container image changes
 * Fixes the terminal width and height of the shell inside the container